 1. A Trust Deed is an insolvency procedure and apparent insolvency is constituted by virtue of you signing the Trust Deed.

-2. Once you have signed the Trust Deed and provided all the information and documents requested, we will immediately advertise your Trust Deed in the Edinburgh Gazette and attempt to have your Trust Deed protected.
-Unless we receive relevant objections from your creditors within 5 weeks of the date of publication of your Trust Deed in the Edinburgh Gazette, we will send the relevant documents to the Accountant in Bankruptcy to record your Trust Deed in the register of insolvencies.
-Your Trust Deed shall then have protected status from the date on which the Trust Deed is recorded by the Accountant in Bankruptcy in the register of insolvencies.
-If the Trust Deed fails to achieve protected status, you may present an application to the Accountant in Bankruptcy for your own sequestration and we shall provide the necessary assistance in this regard.
+2. Once an individual has signed a Trust Deed and provided all the information and documents requested, we will immediately place notice of the Trust Deed on the Register of Insolvencies and work towards getting the Trust Deed protected.
+Unless we receive relevant objections from the creditors involved in the case within 5 weeks of the date of publication of the Trust Deed in the Register of Insolvencies, we will send the relevant documents to the Accountant in Bankruptcy who will update the Trust Deed in the register of insolvencies as being protected.
+The Trust Deed has protected status from the date on which the Trust Deed is updated by the Accountant in Bankruptcy in the register of insolvencies.
+If the Trust Deed fails to achieve protected status, an individual may present an application to the Accountant in Bankruptcy for their own sequestration, and we will provide the necessary assistance in this regard.

 3. We have an ethical requirement to maintain independence throughout the term of the Trust Deed and my duties, as Trustee, While we will take all reasonable steps to act in your best interests, my primary duty under the terms of the Trust Deed, is to act for the benefit of your creditors.

 4. It is intended that the Trust Deed will run for an agreed period, on expiry of which we will take the necessary steps to complete my administration and, assuming that there are sufficient funds available, make a distribution to your creditors.
 In the event that any points pertaining to your insolvency are unresolved upon the expiry of four years from the date your Trust Deed was signed, in particular unrealised assets or unpaid contributions, we will be unable to issue your discharge from the Trust Deed until such time as these issues have been finalised.